Permafrost/Tundra/SERVICES.md

 ### tundra.stream:close

-Closes the given input stream or output stream, and releases any associated system resources.
+Closes the given input or output stream, and releases any associated system resources.

 #### Inputs:

-* `$stream` is an optional [java.io.InputStream] or [java.io.OutputStream] object to be closed.
+* `$content.stream` is an optional [java.io.InputStream] or
+  [java.io.OutputStream] object to be closed.
 If specified, the stream is closed and any associated system resources are released.
 If not specified, this service does nothing.